nathanlc/dont-be-strangers/README.md

 (This is just an excuse to learn zig.)

 ## TODO
-- Handle SQLITE_BUSY and other possible sqlite errors.
 - Add created_at + updated_at for every model.
 - Add possibility to import contacts.
 - Add reminders.